 - Electrochemical Characterization of Architected Electrodes

-3D Architected LiCoO2 through Gel Infusion and Calcination
+3D Architected LiCoO2 through Gel Infusion and Calcination Additive Manufacturing

-Researchers: Yuchun Sun (Ph.D. student in Materials Science)
+Researcher: Yuchun Sun (Ph.D. student in Materials Science)

 LiCoO2 is commonly used as the cathode material of lithium-ion batteries.
 It stores and releases lithium ions through a reversible intercalation mechanism, which gives great cycling stability to rechargeable batteries.
-Energy density improvement of conventional LiCoO2 slurry electrodes has been challenging due to the limited electrode thickness, which is in general less than 50μm to optimize Li ion transport into electrodes.
+Energy density improvement of conventional LiCoO2 slurry electrodes has been challenging due to the limited electrode thickness, which is in general less than 50 µm to optimize Li ion transport into electrodes.
 This constraint limits the mass ratio between active material and metal current collector, and low active material loading as a result limits the energy density of the whole battery system.
-To overcome this dilemma between active material loading and Li ion transport into electrodes, we developed a method for the fabrication of 3D architected LiCoO2 electrodes through gel infusion and calcination.
-A "blank" organogel is printed through vat polymerization into a designed architecture, where Li and Co ions are later swelled into the gel.
-After calcination, 3D architected LiCoO2 with the same geometry as the printed gel can be obtained.
-By going from 2D slurry electrodes into 3D architected electrodes, we can achieve high active material loading while maintaining Li ion diffusion distance into the electrode material.
-This gel diffusion and calcination method developed in our group has been applied to fabricate a wide variety of materials.
-With large flexibility in the species of infused ions, this gel infusion and calcination method can also be a useful tool to fabricate other 3D architected electrode materials.
+To overcome the dilemma between active material loading and Li ion transport in electrodes, we developed a method for the fabrication of 3D architected LiCoO2 electrodes through gel infusion and calcination.
+Going from 2D slurry electrodes into 3D architected electrodes, we achieve high active material loading while maintaining Li ion diffusion distance into the electrode material.
+This method separates the polymer gel 3D printing from cathode material functionalization, which enables the bypass of complicated photoresin design for micro-scale additive manufacturing of a large variety of lithium-ion battery cathode materials.

 3D Interdigitated Solid-State Lithium-Ion Batteries

-Researchers: Yuchun Sun (Ph.D. student in Materials Science)
+Researcher: Yuchun Sun (Ph.D. student in Materials Science)

 3D lattice electrodes enable high active material mass loadings and high gravimetric capacity of lithium-ion batteries.
 The idea of 3D batteries goes one step further than 3D lattice electrodes, which not only gives good gravimetric and areal capacities, but also shortens Li ion diffusion distance between two electrodes by making better use of the porous spaces within 3D lattices.
 Under current fabrication capabilities, 3D battery with interdigitated-plate geometry is one of the most promising approaches.
-With the gel infusion/calcination-based 3D LiCoO2 fabrication method and the DLP printing/pyrolysis-based 3D carbon fabrication method previously developed in our group, we designed and fabricated LiCoO2 and carbon electrodes with interdigitated-plate geometry, which can be inserted into each other with gel polymer electrolytes sandwiched in between.
+With the gel infusion/calcination-based 3D LiCoO2 fabrication method and the DLP printing/pyrolysis-based 3D carbon fabrication method, we designed and fabricated LiCoO2 and carbon electrodes with interdigitated-plate geometry, which can be inserted into each other with gel polymer electrolytes sandwiched in between.
 As a natural choice for 3D batteries with complex electrode surface geometries, photopolymerizable gel polymer electrolyte can be easily coated on electrode surface and cured in-situ, giving low electrode-electrolyte interfacial impedance than other solid electrolytes, while eliminating the safety concerns associated with liquid electrolytes.

 Developing Lithium Sulfur Batteries

-We also explore the use of layer by layer additive manufacturing as a route towards producing mechanically strong and tough 3D architected electrodes with complex architectures, high active material loadings, and large areal capacities relative to conventional 2D film electrodes.
-We have developed a stereolithographic additive manufacturing process which enables fabrication of architected 3-dimensional lithium sulfide-carbon composite cathodes with feature sizes as small as 50 µm and a tunable hierarchal internal pore structure.
-This technique represents a 3-fold improvement in resolution over previously reported extrusion-based additive manufacturing processes for Li-S cathode materials.
+Li-S batteries are poised to outcompete Li-ion batteries in key sectors such as transportation and grid storage due to their use of low cost and earth abundant materials, but improving energy density and mitigating degradation in Li-S batteries is necessary before these applications can be realized.
+Mechanical degradation mechanisms such as the detachment of insulating Li2S from the conductive matrix which causes irreversible capacity fade are still poorly understood.
+We investigate the material properties and deformation mechanisms of Li2S via in situ SEM mechanical experiments.
+We also explore the use of stereolithographic additive manufacturing as a route towards producing mechanically strong and tough 3D architected electrodes with complex architectures, high active material loadings, and large areal capacities relative to conventional 2D film electrodes.
+We fabricate architected 3D lithium sulfide-carbon composite cathodes with feature sizes as small as 50 µm and a tunable hierarchal internal pore structure, providing a 3-fold improvement in resolution over previously reported extrusion-based additive manufacturing processes for Li-S cathode materials.

 Electrochemical Characterization of Architected Electrodes

+Understanding the aging mechanisms in battery systems facilitates the development of their effective utilizations, but it is limited by multi-scale dynamics in the stochastic structure of slurry electrodes.
+To address this challenge, we prescribe the design and fabrication of 3D architected battery electrodes to effectively characterize sources of aging such as solid electrolyte interface (SEI) formation and lithium dendrite growth via in situ visualization and electrochemical monitoring, in addition to post-characterization techniques.
 Electrochemical phenomena in battery systems are coupled at various scales: namely, at the levels of interfacial reactions and the transport of carriers such as ions and electrons.
 These behaviors are governed by the distribution of current and potential, which are directly related to structural factors such as mean transport trajectories, electrode surface area, and the relative positions of electrode.
-By using prescribed 3D architected electrodes with fully controllable features such as characteristic length scale and fully flexible form-factors, we can systematically explore the relationship between these factors and undesired consequences of battery operation such as lithium dendrite formation.
+By using 3D architected electrodes with fully controllable features and flexible form-factors, we can systematically explore operating batteries to understand their aging mechanisms.

-Researchers: Dr. Heng Yang (Former post-doc), Dr. Xiaoxing Xia (Former Ph.D. student in Materials Science)
+Researchers: Dr. Xiaoxing Xia (Former Ph.D. student in Materials Science), Dr. Heng Yang (Former Post-doc)